Hall 6 of the FCCS EPM Cloud Study Tour

 🧭 Journal Type Decision Matrix

-When to use Standard vs Enterprise — and when to use neither
+When to use Consolidation Journal vs Enterprise Journal — and when to use neither

 Situation Journal Type Reason GlobalMerge Example

-Routine reclassification, same amount, same entity, repeats monthly Standard Journal Low risk, no cross-entity impact, optional approval sufficient BritEdge monthly depreciation reclassification
+Routine reclassification, same amount, same entity, repeats monthly Consolidation Journal Consolidation-layer only, low risk, optional approval sufficient — stays in FCCS_Journal Input BritEdge monthly depreciation reclassification

-Cross-entity elimination that does not recur systematically Enterprise Journal Cross-entity impact, documentation required, named approver needed DeutschWerk → BritEdge unrealised profit Q1
+Cross-entity elimination that does not recur systematically Consolidation Journal Consolidation-layer adjustment — stays in FCCS, does not need to flow back to ERP DeutschWerk → BritEdge unrealised profit Q1

-Material one-off statutory adjustment, SOX environment Enterprise Journal SOX requires documented approval trail, mandatory attachment GlobalMerge group goodwill impairment entry
+Material one-off statutory adjustment, SOX environment, consolidation layer only Consolidation Journal Stays in FCCS_Journal Input.
+For SOX, use documented approval workflow on Consolidation Journal GlobalMerge group goodwill impairment entry (consolidation-only)

-Period-end accrual that auto-reverses next period Standard Journal (auto-reverse) Auto-reverse feature eliminates manual reversal risk AsiaLink intercompany management fee accrual
+Period-end accrual that auto-reverses next period Consolidation Journal (auto-reverse) Auto-reverse feature eliminates manual reversal risk AsiaLink intercompany management fee accrual

 Systematic elimination — same entities, fixed margin, every period Consolidation Rule (Hall 5) Pattern is too systematic for a journal; rule is the right tool Hypothetical: if DeutschWerk margin were fixed and never judged